DOPPLER

 Technology provider Arteria Technologies will bring its existing district heating simulation platform to DOPPLER.
 Another innovative point is the connection of the Arteria platform with MEO Energy’s smart home system, which allows secondary-side flexibilization potentials (PV, heat pump, thermal storage) to be used for demand response programs.

 End users are integrated through a motivation system based on gamification methods developed by the Industrial Science Institute, which focuses on socio-economic aspects of demand response such as load shifting through behavioral changes, remote control of buffer storage or reduction of secondary side supply temperatures.
-The system-wide platform will be demonstrated at four representative locations in Austria (district heating networks of Güssing, Mischendorf, Horn and Rohrbach).
-A “digital twin” will be created for each of these four demonstration sites, linked to the real-time data collection of the four demonstration networks.
+The system-wide platform will be demonstrated at four representative locations in Austria (district heating networks of Güssing, Mischendorf, Japons and Rohrbach).
+A “digital twin” will be created for each of these four demonstration sites and, depending on the equipment of the demonstration networks, this will also be linked to the real-time data acquisition of the district heating networks.

 Scheiber Solutions will implement a GIS representation of the district heating platform in dashboards for all stakeholders. eKUT and the Industrial Science Institute will focus on analyzing new business models related to demand response, end-user engagement, and smart home connectivity.
 Finally, the Upper Styria Energy Agency will examine the legal aspects of these new business models and formulate the necessary policy changes regarding data usage, dynamic tariffs, etc.